Student Handbook

 All students must follow the rules listed below.
 The listed consequences below have been put in place by SJA administration and athletic department.
 Students are forbidden to do any of the following while on social media sites:

-Post derogatory language or remarks about tother students, student-athletes, teachers, coaches, alumni, administrators, or representatives of SJA and/or other schools.
+Post derogatory language or remarks about other students, student-athletes, teachers, coaches, alumni, administrators, or representatives of SJA and/or other schools.

 SJA students must be very careful when using online social networking sites and keep in mind that sanctions may be imposed if these sites are used improperly or depict any of the situations.
 Those sanctions can include, but are not limited to public or private reprimand, suspension from practice or competition, dismissal from the program, and loss of financial aid, if applicable.
-Any student found in violation will face the penalties found in the Parent/ Student Handbook.
+Any student found in violation will face the penalties found in the Discipline Chart.

-Note: Any person wishing to report a potential violation of this code should contact the Principal, Director of Student Services, Dean of Students or Athletic Director, giving their name and all pertinent information regarding the alleged violation.
+Note: Any person wishing to report a potential violation of this code should contact the Principal, Associate Principal or Athletic Director, giving their name and all pertinent information regarding the alleged violation.
 They need to be prepared to put the information regarding the alleged violation.
-They need to be prepared to put the information in writing and provide a screen shot of the incident if requested to do so.
+They need to be prepared to put the information in writing and provide a screenshot of the incident if requested to do so.
 SJA reserves the right to amend this policy from time to time in our judgment to address issues that may arise and changes in our operations or the law.

 SJA reserves the right to amend this policy in our judgement to address issues that may arise and changes in our operations or the law.